csce585-mlsystems/Energy-Aware-LLM-Inference-on-Consumer-Hardware/doc/Milestone P2 - Final Report.md

 <img width="1017" height="622" alt="image" src="https://github.com/user-attachments/assets/cc8936fe-6759-4bfa-ac0f-69385eb697b2" />

 _Figure 3: CPU thread scaling results.
-Latency drops sharply when going from 1 to 4 threads (about 40 percent faster), but there is less than 10 percent improvement from 4 to 8 threads, suggesting the system is limited by memory bandwidth, not compute._
+Latency drops significantly when moving from 1 to 4 threads.
+Moving to 8 threads provides an additional speedup and, crucially, achieves the best energy efficiency (lowest EDP) in this set of experiments, reducing latency to ~6,411 ms._

-Interpretation: The smaller gains past 4 threads suggest that TinyLlama inference on this consumer machine is limited more by memory than by compute.
-Even if we add more CPU threads, they still have to wait on DDR4 memory (about 25 GB/s) to read the model weights from DRAM during autoregressive decoding, so performance does not scale much further.
+Interpretation: The results indicate that for this workload, the CPU scales effectively up to 8 threads.
+Unlike previous runs where memory bandwidth seemed to bottleneck performance past 4 threads, this "cleaner" run shows that utilizing more cores allowed the CPU to finish the task faster and enter a low-power state sooner, maximizing efficiency.

 #### B. GPU Layer Offloading
 Offloading layers to the GPU turned out to be the single most effective optimization in our experiments.
 My results clearly show that moving more layers onto the GPU gives a big boost in performance.